beteko/tutorials-design-prod-ready-apis/docs/chapters/chapter_1.md

-# 1. Project structure
+# 1. Project structure :triangular_ruler:

 :house: [Overview](../../README.md)

+## The end in mind

-Let's cheat a bit and get a  view into the target project structure ...
+Let's cheat a bit and get a  view into the target project structure and swagger UI ...

 <details>
   <summary>Target Project Tree Structure</summary>